zahraahu/sentiment-analysis-on-amazon-reviews/README.md

 2. Download the dataset from the provided link and place it in the same directory as the notebook.
 3. Open the Jupyter Notebook `sentiment_analysis.ipynb`.
 4. Run the code cells sequentially to execute the analysis.

+## Collaborators
+- [UsamaIbrahim98](https://github.com/UsamaIbrahim98): Collaborated on the development of this project.